|Yarra Valley Grammar - Open Morning Sat Feb 16 @ 9:00AM - |

 The Upper Primary Building is a specifically designed, flexible learning space for Years 4, 5 and 6 students, while the Year 7 Centre is a dedicated facility to support students in their first year of secondary school.
 Similarly, the contemporary Senior Student Centre provides flexible learning spaces for Year 12 students.

 There are also superior facilities for music, drama and dance within the School’s 900-seat Performing Arts Centre and state-of-the-art Music School, as well as two resource centres and a high-tech facility for the School’s internationally acclaimed Hearing Unit.
 Wootton Lodge, the School’s country property in eastern Victoria provides focus country retreat opportunities for students and some of the Outdoor Education Program.

-Newly opened in February 2015 is the state-of-the-art Science and Mathematics building which is now proudly home to 300 Senior School students and features six science laboratories, an outdoor environmental studies lab, nine open-plan mathematics learning spaces and soundfield technology to assist auditory clarity in the classroom.
+Our state-of-the-art Science and Mathematics building is proudly home to 300 Senior School students and features six science laboratories, an outdoor environmental studies lab, nine open-plan mathematics learning spaces and soundfield technology to assist auditory clarity in the classroom.
 The new building also features a 130 seat lecture theatre with web cameras for lecture streaming school-wide.

 An extensive computer network covers the whole School with wireless internet connection and technology integrated throughout the curriculum.
 Senior School students have access to ten information technology laboratories and two multimedia laboratories whilst Junior School students have access to two information technology laboratories and computers in every classroom from ELC to Year 6.